It can be hard to always be available in the Chat Panel. Chat Butler can help you out.

 As soon as an Operator becomes available, the chat is forwarded and the Webvisitor's request (as determined by Chat Butler) is shown to the Operator as a conversation starter.

 If no Operator becomes available before the configured timeout, the bot instead creates an offline message, after giving Webvisitors a chance to add some more information and asking for their email address.

 Chat Butler can be enabled in your Chat Widget settings.
 In the Dashboard’s left sidebar, open the "Config" section and go to "Widgets".
 Pick the widget you want to edit from the table of Widgets appearing in the center:

 In the Widget's settings, switch to the "Chat" - "Behavior" tab:

 Switch the "Offline Mode" setting to "Show Chat Butler".
 This activates a new category of settings below, where you can customize the bot's name and picture (as shown to your Webvisitors), as well as the timeout for connecting the chat:

 Your Widget's service time settings decide when Chat Butler is active.
-Outside of the configured days and hours, the normal feedback form is displayed instead.
+Outside of the configured days and hours, the normal offline message form is displayed instead.
 This avoids giving your Webvisitors false hope for a chat while your Operators are off duty.
 These settings are on the same tab, slightly further up: